autonomous-web-org/Eye-Comfort/readme.md

 ## Features
-- Night Mode hook (useNightMode)
+- Night Mode hook (clsNightMode)
-- Brightness hook (useBrightness)
+- Brightness hook (clsBrightness)
 - Font Size Adjustment [in progress]

 ## Function & Options
-### useNightMode({options})
+### clsNightMode()
-Use this hook to create an eye comfort/night light mode for a page/element. you can use the following options:
+Use this to initalize an eye comfort/night light mode for a page/element.
+It returns a function that can be used to create the effect.
-  - element: the element on which you want to apply it. default is the whole page (:root).
-### useBrightness({options})
+### clsBrightness()
-Use this hook to adjust the brightness of a page/element. you can use the following options:
+Use this, to initalize brightness functionality, to adjust the brightness of a page/element.
+It returns a function that can be used to create the effect.
-  - element: the element on which you want to apply it. default is whole page (:root).
-  - value: the value could be in decimals (0 to 1) or in percentage (0% to 100%).

 ## Installation